prgaero/prgaero.github.io/project5.md

 </div>

 Exactly 2 hours before the demo, each team can go and measure the distances in the track.
-Noone will be allowed to enter the track 1 hour before the demo.
-The instructors will displace each obstacle randomly with a maxmimum disturbance of 60 cm in both X and Y directions (Z pointing up).
+No one will be allowed to enter the track 1 hour before the demo.
+The instructors will displace each obstacle randomly with a maximum disturbance of 60 cm in both X and Y directions (Z pointing up) and maximum orientation displacement of +/- 10 degrees.

 The team with the highest points will win.
 Note that, completing the course (within the 2 minute slot per attempt) will get that team the maximum of 100 points.

-The teams can place place the quadrotor on the helipad in any desired orientation.
-Also, if a team wants to improve their live-demo score, they can request for an additional slot after all the teams have finished their demo with a penalty of 20% of the total project 5 grade.
+The teams can place the quadrotor on the helipad in any desired orientation.
+Also, if a team wants to improve their live-demo score, they can request for an additional slot after all the teams have finished their demo with a penalty of 20 points of the total project 5 grade.

 <a name='implementation'></a>